franko/gsl-shell/doc/user-manual/eigen.rst

    This function computes the eigenvalues and eigenvectors of the real symmetric matrix A. The default ordering of the eigenvalues and eigenvectors is descending order in numerical value.
    You can however choose from the following sorting shemes for the eigenvalues:

    `eigen.SORT_VAL_DESC`
       descending order in numerical value `eigen.SORT_VAL_ASC`
       ascending order in numerical value `eigen.SORT_ABS_ASC`
       ascending order in magnitude `eigen.SORT_ABS_DESC`
       descending order in magnitude
    `eigen.SORT_NONE`
       eigenvalue sorting

    The function returns::

 	  eigenvalues, eigenvectors = symm(A, eigen.SORT_ABS_ASC)

    while the first eigenvalue correpsonds to the first eigenvector stored in the first column of the eigenvectors matrix.
    For real symmetric matrices, the library uses the symmetric bidiagonalization and QR reduction method.
    This is described in Golub & van Loan, section 8.3.
 The computed eigenvalues are accurate to an absolute accuracy of :math:`\epsilon ||m||_2`, where :math:`\epsilon` is the machine precision.

 Real Nonsymmetric Matrices
 --------------------------

-.. funtion:: non_symm(A [, order ] ])
+.. function:: non_symm(A [, order ] ])

    The solution of the real nonsymmetric eigensystem problem for a matrix A involves computing the Schur decomposition